-- follow the anti-bullying and responsible use of technology procedures - immediately seek help from a trusted adult if they are aware of or involved in a bullying or cyberbullying incident - seek support if bullied and refrain from retaliating in any bullying incident - understand that any social networking site that identifies the school by name or image or implication is part of the school environment - in age-appropriate circumstances the student should keep evidence of alleged bullying and produce it on request (for example phone text messages).
+- follow the anti-bullying and responsible use of technology procedures - immediately seek help from a trusted adult if they are aware of or involved in a bullying or cyber-bullying incident - seek support if bullied and refrain from retaliating in any bullying incident - understand that any social networking site that identifies the school by name or image or implication is part of the school environment - in age-appropriate circumstances the student should keep evidence of alleged bullying and produce it on request (for example phone text messages).

-Responsibilities: Parents/Guardians
+Responsibilities: Parents/Guardians/Carers

-Parents/guardians at St. Richard's have responsibilities to use technology appropriately and respectfully.
-St. Richard's will work in partnership with parents/guardians in responding to incidents of bullying.
+Parents/guardians/carers at St. Richard's have responsibilities to use technology appropriately and respectfully.
+St. Richard's will work in partnership with parents/guardians/carers in responding to incidents of bullying.
 Staff at St. Richard's will:

-- remind parents/guardians about the need to reinforce the school messages in the proper use of technology to help children grow into ethical and responsible digital citizens - encourage parents/guardians to report serious matters of out-of-school hours bullying and cyberbullying to the Police or other appropriate authority (such as the Internet Service Provider) and, as relevant, to the school - ask parents/guardians to contact the school immediately through the class teacher or directly through the principal if they know of any bullying incident - expect that parents/guardians will model behaviour that is indicative of Gospel values and that reflect the school's Vision and Mission statement.
-Thus parents/guardians are required to act respectively to all members of the school community at all times. - encourage parents/guardians to report serious matters of out-of-school hours bullying and cyberbullying to the Police or other appropriate authority (such as the Internet Service Provider).
-When such bullying concerns the wellbeing of their own child, parents are to contact the principal.
+• remind parents/guardians/carers about the need to reinforce the school messages in the proper use of technology to help children grow into ethical and responsible digital citizens

+- encourage parents/guardians/carers to report serious matters of out-of-school hours bullying and cyber- bullying to the Police or other appropriate authority (such as the Internet Service Provider) and, as relevant, to the school - ask parents/guardians/carers to contact the school immediately through the class teacher or directly through the principal if they know of any bullying incident - expect that parents/guardians/carers will model behaviour that is indicative of Gospel values and that reflect the school's Vision and Mission statement.
+Thus parents/guardians/carers are required to act respectively to all members of the school community at all times. - encourage parents/guardians/carers to report serious matters of out-of-school hours bullying and cyber- bullying to the Police or other appropriate authority (such as the Internet Service Provider).
+When such bullying concerns the wellbeing of their own child, parents/guardians/carers are to contact the principal. - encourage parents/guardians/carers to be involved in decisions regarding incidents of bullying that affect their child, where this is appropriate.